 A Family Affair

 From the very beginning, my English writing has been a family affair.
 Early in my writing career in this country, I wrote several children's picture books about my sons and the issues they faced having a Chinese mother and a Caucasian father.
-My parents do not speak English, so one manuscript I wrote concerned the issue of communication between my sons and their grandmother.
+My parents did not speak English, so one manuscript I wrote concerned the issue of communication between my sons and their grandmother.
 Another dealt with identity issues of sons who are "half-Chinese."
 In the beginning, the boys thought it was fun being models.
 Later, I had to bribe them into letting my husband Phil, who is an advanced amateur photographer, take their pictures for the books.
-These manuscripts went unpublished.
-I sent them off to several publishing houses, and received only rejection slips, despite several encouraging notes from editors.
-(The manuscripts are still valuable to me, however, as they are documents of my family's history.)
-Undaunted, I continued to write stories that I thought had merit, and did not give up.

 The first book I actually had published, A Day on a Shrimp Boat, is about our family making a trip on a commercial shrimp boat out of Frogmore, South Carolina, near Beaufort.
 This book started as an actual family trip.
 We were guests of a shrimper whom we had met at church, and who had agreed to let us go out with him all day, just to see how shrimp are caught, since I am a fanatical seafood lover.